 Couldn't make it to Strategizing for the Future of Hybrid Work?
 Watch it here!

-Another important thing to remember is that while you may have one company culture, each department in that company is likely to have their own unique team culture.
+Another important thing to remember is that while you may have one company culture, each department in that company is likely to have its own unique team culture.
 That's a lot of opinions to take into consideration!